Enjoy an environmentally friendly holiday!

 What this means to you is a warm and cosy place to stay, no paint fumes or other air pollution, and a cottage that doesn’t spoil the beautiful area you have chosen to visit.
-Have a look at the details of the eco-features below and think how you will be contributing to a greener and sustainable Dyfi Valley if you come and stay.
+Have a look at the details of the eco-features below – this is how you will be contributing to a greener and sustainable Dyfi Valley if you come and stay.

 Existing walls and features of the stables have been preserved and the original stone, slates and timbers have been used.
-The building has also been designed for low carbon emissions and high energy efficiency with the following main environmental features:
+The wood panelling in the original stalls and tack room was transformed into the present doors.
+The building has been designed for low carbon emissions and high energy efficiency with the following main environmental features:

 - Renewable or cleaner energy sources: LPG gas, solar energy, renewable sourced electricity, woodburning stove using our own logs

 - Reducing energy use and energy losses: thick insulation, draught sealing of roof and walls, draught lobby and porch with glazing (some more solar energy); double or triple glazing of all windows; underfloor heating with 92% efficiency boiler; passive ventilation